COVID-19 tests are part of the arsenal available to fight the pandemic. Using them properly can save lives!

 Rapid (antigenic) tests

 The results of rapid tests must therefore be interpreted with more caution to avoid the impression of safety when the person is actually contagious (false negative).
-That said, the use of rapid tests is useful in several contexts, particularly when a large number of individuals need to be tested, when frequent testing is required or when a rapid result is needed (in an airport, a factory, etc.).
+That said, the use of rapid tests is useful in several contexts, particularly when a large number of individuals need to be tested, when frequent testing is required, when a rapid result is needed (in an airport, a factory, etc.), or when PCR tests are not available.

 Some relevant information

-- If you have a positive PCR test, a public health worker will ask you some questions about your symptoms, where you've been and what you've been doing in the last few days.
+- If you have a positive PCR test, a public health worker may contact you and ask you some questions about your symptoms, where you've been and what you've been doing in the last few days.
 They will also ask you about people you had contact with while you were contagious.
 This process is normal and necessary for proper action to be taken.

-- Even if you have been properly vaccinated against COVID-19, you may still get the infection (but your chances are much lower, especially of getting the more severe forms of the disease).
-If you have symptoms or have been in close contact with an infected person, do not take any chances and get tested if suggested.
+- Even if you have been properly vaccinated against COVID-19, you may still get the infection (but your chances are much lower of getting the more severe forms of the disease).
+If you have symptoms or have been in close contact with an infected person, do not take any chances and get tested.
+Also, stay in isolation until you test negative or according to your provincial guidelines.

 - Never relax health measures, even if you are vaccinated, have no symptoms or have recently tested negative for the disease.